fruit-bat/pico-radiolib-core1262-hf/README.md

   return(state);
 }
 ```
-Now, it's possible this does not matter, but it would be nice to this value, along with the other hard coded ones passed in to begin with defaults.
+Now, it's possible this does not matter, but it would be nice for this value, along with the other hard coded ones passed in to begin with defaults.
 Depending on what external circuitry is added to the module, enabling DIO2 as an output, if only briefly, might cause damage.

 The above code also enables CRC.
 In Lora mode the radio either has CRC enabled or not.
 Passing 0 to setCRC disables CRC.